rozek/node-red-ai-toolkit/README.md

 #### load_key_store ####

+loads a given store collection as a whole from the file system.

 (t.b.w.)

 #### patch_key_store ####

+writes a single store collection entry onto the file system.

 (t.b.w.)

 #### save_key_store ####

+writes a given store collection as a whole onto the file system.

 (t.b.w.)

 #### list_in_key_store ####

+lists either all store collections or all entries of a given store collection.

 (t.b.w.)

 #### get_from_key_store ####

+reads a single entry from a given store collection.

 (t.b.w.)

 #### put_to_key_store ####

+writes a single entry into a given store collection (overwriting any previous contents).

 (t.b.w.)

 #### find_in_key_store ####

+performs a simple full-text search over all entries of a given store collection and returns the keys of the first 1...n (or all) matching entries.

 (t.b.w.)

 #### remove_from_key_store ####

+removes a single entry from a given store collection.

 (t.b.w.)